 - Began work on Phase I of a multi-phased study to gather better data to understand the issue of juvenile fish wake stranding in the Columbia River.
-This work is being done in partnership with the Army Corps of Engineers, the National Marine Fisheries Service, and other Columbia River Ports - Completed construction of the Parcel 3 Berm satisfying conditions of an agreement with Columbia Land Trust and Columbia River Alliance for Nurturing the Environment

-Obtained all permits for the Terminal 4 Bank Restoration Project.
-The project was designed to maximize beach and riparian habitat while protecting the upland infrastructure from erosion
+This work is being done in partnership with the Army Corps of Engineers, the National Marine Fisheries Service, and other Columbia River Ports. - Completed construction of the Parcel 3 Berm satisfying conditions of an agreement with Columbia Land Trust and Columbia River Alliance for Nurturing the Environment.
+As part of ongoing maintenance 16 native species of 1,950 trees and 6,500 plants were planted in 2022 to ensure the continued visual and acoustical goals of the berm are met. - Obtained all permits for and constructed the Terminal 4 Bank Restoration Project.
+The project was designed to maximize beach and riparian habitat while protecting the upland infrastructure from erosion. - In partnership with the Washington Public Ports Association (WPPA) and other Washington State ports, provided funding for a National Marine Fisheries Service Liaison - In partnership with the US Fish and Wildlife Service and the Friends of Steigerwald Wildlife Refuge's volunteer bird experts, continued to monitor successful hatchings of Purple Martins at the port's wetland mitigation bank.
+There were 43 successful hatches in 2022, an increase of seven from the previous year.